Point Ellice Bridge disaster: Point Ellice Bridge

 The Point Ellice Bridge connects the two halves of Bay Street between Victoria and Victoria West and spans the Upper Harbour at the same location today.
 It marks where the Upper Harbour ends and the Selkirk Water begins.

-Point Ellice, and the Point Ellice Bridge, were named for Edward Ellice who joined the NWC in 1805 and was largely responsible for its decision to merge with the HBC.
+Point Ellice, and the Point Ellice Bridge, were named for Edward Ellice who joined the North West Company in 1805 and was largely responsible for its decision to merge with the Hudson's Bay Company.
 He went on to a political career in England and was deputy governor of the HBC from 1858 to 1863.